cap-js/docs/guides/databases.md

 ### Location of CSV Files

-CSV files can be located in the folders _db/data_ and _test/data_ as well as in any _data_ folder next to your CDS model files. `cds watch` or `cds deploy` by default load CSV files from _test/data_ while `cds build`, which is used to prepare production deployments, will not.
+CSV files can be found in the folders _db/data_ and _test/data_, as well as in any _data_ folder next to your CDS model files.
+When you use `cds watch` or `cds deploy`, CSV files are loaded by default from _test/data_.
+However, when preparing for production deployments using `cds build`, CSV files from _test/data_ are not loaded.

 ::: details Adding initial data next to your data model The content of these 'co-located' `.cds` files actually doesn't matter, but they need to be included in your data model, through a `using` clause in another file for example.